Guidelines for the approval of offshore programme delivery

 Guidance for providers on applying for offshore programme approval and accreditation

-This page provides guidance to New Zealand tertiary education organisations (TEOs) seeking to deliver a programme offshore.
+This page provides guidance to New Zealand providers seeking to deliver a programme offshore.

 These guidelines set out the New Zealand Qualifications Authority’s quality assurance process for approval, and explain the special criteria in the:

-• reference the Education (Pastoral Care of International and Domestic Tertiary Students) Code of Practice 2021.
+• Education (Pastoral Care of International and Domestic Tertiary Students) Code of Practice 2021, and replace this with the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021

 Please send feedback or questions to qaadmin@nzqa.govt.nz.